 The Lifebook membership tribe is on Facebook.
 You get access to a private group, just like all the other courses and subscriptions offered through Mindvalley.
 There you can talk about the month’s topic and share and ask questions.

-How it works is that inside your personal Mindvalley dashboard – where your courses and quests are kept – you click on your Lifebook membership under the heading ‘My Subscriptions’…
+How it works is that inside your personal Mindvalley dashboard you click on Channels.

-The interviews were done by Jon and Missy’s son and included some experts in the field as well as with Jon.
+The interviews are done by Jon and Missy’s son and include some experts in the field as well as with Jon.

-The notes reminded me of Brian Johnsons Philosopher’s Notes where you get summaries of important points in a book and big ideas and quotes.
-Again, I had taken a screenshot but seemed to have deleted it.
-I can’t remember the exact format of the notes in the Lifebook membership, but I do remember wondering if they had gotten the idea from Brian Johnson because it was so similar.
+The notes remind me of Brian Johnsons Philosopher’s Notes where you get summaries of important points in a book and big ideas and quotes.

 It’s A Broad Approach To A Personal Topic